Do I really need to get vaccinated?

 Where can I go to get vaccinated?

-You can get vaccinated at most medical practices, by your company doctor, or you can take advantage of a communal vaccination offer.
+You can get vaccinated at most medical practices or by your company doctor, or you can take advantage of vaccinations offered by local authorities.

 Now, many pharmacies also offer vaccination against the coronavirus.

 Cities, towns, communities and the Hanover region offer mobile vaccination teams or fixed vaccination locations.
 You will be able to find more details on the websites of your local or regional authorities or, if available, from a community information centre.
 Clicking on your region on the interactive map will take you directly to the website of the authorities responsible for your community (in German).